Nicolas2912/paperless-receipt-automation/commands.md

 # Prequisites

-- Make sure to run this at first:
+- Make sure to run this at first (powershell):

 ```bash
  $env:PYTHONPATH="$PWD\src"